OmicsDI/edu-dev/content/post/welcome-to-omicsdi.md

 {{< figure src="/media/vision.png" width="400" height="400" class="left">}}

-All these databases/repositories have created a complex and distributed scenario where the data can be submitted into different `Archives` and reuse in multiple and different `DBs`.
+All these databases/repositories have created a complex and distributed scenario where the data can be submitted into different `Archives` and reused in multiple and different `DBs`.
 The development of tools facilitating **data sharing** and able to handle this complexity is a great challenge in itself.

 In this context, we introduce here the [Omics Discovery Index](http://www.omicsdi.org), an open-source platform facilitating